 The answer is to find something that the community needs, which you love doing and have a natural ability for.
+Knowing some key people from the industry is also important.
 Those are the basic ingredients you should be looking for.

-Find the profession that combines all three ingredients, and you are one step closer to ikigai.
+Find the profession that combines all ingredients, and you are one step closer to ikigai.